goldfinch-eng/mono/packages/client2/README.md

 ## Weird Things

+### Emergencies with The Graph

+There is one catastrophic emergency scenario that we all fear: our subgraph ingests a block that causes an indexing error, and the subgraph enters a failure state **with no code changes to the subgraph itself**.
+On The Graph, this means that the subgraph will stop syncing, and will give an error response to all further queries.
+This would mean our app experiences a total outage because our subgraph can no longer be queried.
+To make matters even worse, introspection queries result in an error as well, which makes building the app impossible because an introspection query is part of our prebuild process (it's the `codegen-introspection` script in package.json).

+It seems like our only option in such a scenario is to debug our subgraph and re-index it to resolve the root error, all the while our app experiences painful downtime. **However**, we have taken steps to mitigate this by taking advantage of a feature called [Non-Fatal Errors](https://thegraph.com/docs/en/developer/create-subgraph-hosted/#non-fatal-errors).

+1. The introspection result `lib/graphql/schema.json` has been committed to the repo, so we always have a backup of it.
+If we need to deploy the app in this catastrophic scenario, we can disable the introspection step by (temporarily) removing the `precodegen` step in our package.json scripts.
+This will cause the build system to just use the committed schema instead of trying to fetch a fresh one from The Graph.
+2. (and more importantly), we have made our queries tolerant to this scenario on The Graph by using the Non-Fatal Errors feature.
+We accomplished this by writing a custom Apollo Link that always adds the `subgraphError: allow` argument to our queries so that they will be able to get information from The Graph even if it enters a failure state (although the data will be stale).
+Developers do not have to be conscious of this argument when writing queries, it is added automatically.

+#2 has one important impact on how you should handle data from queries: by default, the `errorPolicy` in Apollo is set to `"all"`, meaning that you can have `data` and `error` populated at the same time, so please plan around this. `error` being populated does not mean that `data` will be undefined (unless of course you override the errorPolicy for your particular query, which is perfectly fine).
 ### Webpack 5

 Next.js has long-adopted Webpack5 as their default, but unfortunately Storybook is lagging behind.
 There would be some nasty conflicts if we had Storybook operating with Webpack 4 while the rest of the project was written with Webpack 5 in mind.
 The first and most obvious one would be some Webpack loaders being unusable in Storybook if they're written for Webpack 5 (like SVGR).
 Fortunately, Storybook has experimental support for Webpack 5 but it turned out to be a little buggy.
 It was implemented following this note: https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#webpack-5.
 It didn't work right away and we ended up having to add `webpack@5` as a dev dependency to this project to ensure Storybook hoisted it correctly.
 It works now, but we have this silly-looking `webpack@5` devDependency in the project.
 It's harmless, but just be aware of it.
 Hopefully Storybook will fully move on from Webpack 4 and this issue will resolve itself.